eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

   });
 });</code>
 </pre>
 That's all the tests we're going to write in this tutorial.
-To learn more about unit testing Vue components, see <a href="http://www.coding123.org/tutorials/unit-test-vue-components/" target="_blank">How to unit test Vue components</a>.
+To learn more about unit testing Vue components, see <a rel="noopener" href="http://www.coding123.org/tutorials/unit-test-vue-components/" target="_blank">How to unit test Vue components</a>.
-A repo for this tutorial is <a href="https://github.com/eddyerburgh/how-to-unit-test-vue-components-for-beginners" target="_blank">available here</a>.
+A repo for this tutorial is <a rel="noopener" href="https://github.com/eddyerburgh/how-to-unit-test-vue-components-for-beginners" target="_blank">available here</a>.